 Regularly update your blog and make sure that whenever you write a post it is something of value with expert insight.

 You might not have the time or resources to focus on this while chasing your first ten customers, but if you do find some time for it, it will reap many benefits.

 These blogs can often make or break a deal.
 By sharing your extensive knowledge in your blog posts, you will seem trustworthy and your visitors will be more likely to convert.

-Work on eBooks, white papers, educations videos, distribute all of these across your social media channels, and attract potential customers.
+Work on eBooks, white papers, educations videos, distribute all of these across your social media channels and attract potential customers.

 All of these sales masterpieces will help you gather new leads and push your existing contacts a bit further down the sales funnel.

-4. Get feedback, improve product
+4. Get feedback, improve the offering

 Having these people on the journey with you will heighten your chances of success significantly.